suriyun-production/mmorpg-kit-docs/docs/pages/138-mount-entity.md

 After setup entity movement, then adjust colliders fit to character

 ![](https://cdn-images-1.medium.com/max/1600/0*kILIMeK-SrC2rsoa)
 * * *

-After finish the setup, drag it to `Project` tab to make prefab then add it to [game database](pages/103-game-database.md).
+After finish the setup, drag it to `Project` window to make prefab then add it to [game database](pages/103-game-database.md).
 If you're using `Resources Folder Game Database` as your [game database](pages/103-game-database.md), you must put it in `Resources` folder.